 Nociception – Pain #1

 Nociception is a signal that is sent from specific receptors in our body (the skin, muscles, bone, organs etc).
-You only feel pain when these receptors are sending the signal.
-As soon as the signal stops sending messages to the brain the pain disappears.
-This is important when we are about to step on a nail, or touch a hot stove or when someone is pinching you.
-The nociceptors send a pain signal to our brains so that we don’t step further down on the nail, or remove our hands quickly from the stove or ask our little brother to stop pinching us.
-When they stop the nociceptors turn off and the pain goes away.
-The main purpose is to prevent injury
+You only feel pain when these receptors are sending signals to the brain.
+As soon as this signalling to the brain stops, the pain disappears.
+This is the response we would expect when we are about to step on a nail or if we were to touch a hot stove.
+In these situations, the nociceptors send a pain signal to our brains so that we don’t step further down on the nail or remove our hands quickly from the hot stove.
+When these nociceptors turn off and stop sending signals, the pain goes away.
+In both of the above situations, the main purpose is to protect the body from injury.

 There is a very serious disease where people do not feel pain and thus are continually burning and injuring themselves because this very important pain system is broken.
 See, pain has a purpose and can be important.

 Inflammatory Pain (Inflammation) – Pain #2

 Inflammation causes pain with a corresponding release of chemicals once tissue damage has occurred.
 Inflammatory pain remains after the injury has occurred.
 If we don’t pull our hand away from the hot stove fast enough or if we step through the nail instead of removing our foot, the nociceptive pain becomes inflammatory pain due to the tissue injury that has occurred.
 The chemicals released by our bodies stimulate pain receptors to prevent further injury and to start the healing process.
 Inflammation is essential for tissue repair to occur.
 Acute inflammation typically lasts between 24 to 48 hours after injury after which tissue regeneration begins.
 When you suffer from inflammatory pain, your pain should gradually reduce as the healing process and tissue repair occurs.
 This pain typically resolves with the normal passage of time and regular physiotherapy.